-Section I of this Report describes the Task Force's activities and considerations over the course of its existence, contains key themes that emerged throughout the four public meetings, and shares highlights from the one-on-one interviews conducted by the Florida Housing Coalition.
-Section II explores the pillars of "Equity, Accessibility, and Affordability" that serve as the foundation of the City's goals.
+Section I of this Report briefly describes the Task Force's activities and considerations over the course of its existence as well as main themes that emerged over the course of the four public meetings.
+Section II explores the pillars of "Equity, Accessibility, and Affordability" that serve as the foundation of the Task Force's goals.
 Section III presents the six main recommendations provided by the Pensacola Affordable Housing Task Force with an in-depth description of each.
 The Report concludes with several appendices containing relevant housing data and the list of the eighteen strategies presented to the Task Force in third public meeting.